chipsalliance/firrtl-spec/spec.md

 UInt<16>[10]
 ```

-Note that the element type of a vector can be any type, including another aggregate types.
+Note that the element type of a vector can be any type, including another aggregate type.
 The following example specifies a 20-element vector, each of which is a 10-element vector of 16-bit unsigned integers.

 TODO: *Any* type?
 What about probes and properties?